PValuePoirot/THE-HEALTH-GUIDE/README.md

 # THE-HEALTH-GUIDE
 # A college project
-# A complete website based on html, css, js php.
+# A complete website based on php,  js, html, css.

 This project is based on web development.